ARMAND PART II

 She turned toward Armand expecting him to walk her out to Caroline’s car.
 Instead, he took hold of her hand, “Maybe I could drive you home?”

 “Nope.
 I left my car at my sister’s in the valley.”

 “Oh! he said gleefully, that’s perfect!
 I live in West Lake.”

 “That’s a surprise, she smiled, I live in T.O.”

-“Ah, well then Samantha I’m bored of hearing no. I will say goodnight then, and he lifted her hand and kissed the back of it, his black eyes searching hers…”It would be such a gift to us both you know…we must plan to see each other again if only because we are perfect dance partners.
+“Ah, well then Samantha I’m bored of hearing no. I will say goodnight then, and he lifted her hand and kissed the back of it, his black eyes searching hers…”It would be such a gift to us both, you know?
+We must see each other again if only because we are perfect dance partners.
 Don’t you agree?
 You are the loveliest dancer I’ve had the pleasure of meeting!
 Please give me a number where I can reach you since we are neighbors,” he pleaded.

-She rested her head against the wall, “What are you up to now Armand?”
+She leaned her back against the brick wall, and rested her head against it, “What are you up to now Armand?”

-Even his eyes smiled, “Take me home with you Samantha, I promise I’ll be good.”
+Even his eyes smiled now, “Take me home with you Samantha, I promise I’ll be good.”

 She shook her head, “Oh Armand, I don’t live alone.
-You can’t come there!”.
+You can’t go there!”.

 “This is not a game Armand.”